Anirudh-013/MELANOMA-DETECTION-USING-DEEP-LEARNING/README.md

 6.Model Building & training

-After performing the model building for multiple times, Reasonably accurate classification has been carried out
+After performing the model building for multiple times, model with reasonably accuracy has been obtained.